dijasila/GPAW/doc/documentation/transport/negftransport.rst

   g(E) = (E*S_l - H_l)^{-1}

-`S_l` and `H_l` are the overlap and hamiltonian matrices of leads respectively, and since they are inifinite, we need to do some handling to get it.
+`S_l` and `H_l` are the overlap and hamiltonian matrices of leads respectively, and since they are infinite, we need to do some handling to get it.

-We induce the concept of priciple layer, the unit cell when solving the surface Green's function.
+We induce the concept of principle layer, the unit cell when solving the surface Green's function.
 We assum interaction only exsits between two adjacent principle layers.
 That means the Hamiltonian matrix is tridiagonal by the size